 The draft Bill has extraterritorial applicability.
-The draft Bill is applicable to a data controller or data processor who is digitally or non-digitally operational in Pakistan but is incorporated outside Pakistan and is involved in commercial or non-commercial activity in Pakistan.
+It is applicable to a data controller or data processor who is digitally or non-digitally operational in Pakistan but is incorporated outside Pakistan and is involved in commercial or noncommercial activity in Pakistan.
 The draft Bill is also applicable to the processing of personal data by a data controller or data processor not established in Pakistan but in a place where the law of Pakistan applies owing to private and public international law.